cheqd/learn/overview/cheqd-101/cheqd-use-case-examples.md

 * This is the endpoint for DigiPlay's help/contact address
 * These are the list of public keys that DigiPlay might sign with for Verifiable Credentials for different game accomplishments and in-game assets.

 John has put a significant amount of hours into DigiPlay's title, but does not want to lose the progress he's made, as the game becomes obsolete and older.
 He wants to be able to port his progress into another, technically compatible title, in order to continue progressing from a relative position.
-He also has unlocked unique and rare skins, cosmetics and in-game assets which he wants to be able to use in future games.&#x20;
+He also has unlocked unique and rare skins, cosmetics and in-game assets which he wants to be able to use in future games.

 Therefore, he scans a QR code provided by DigiPlay on their in-game main menu which creates a pairwise, peer-to-peer encrypted channel between John and DigiPlay.
 Through this channel, DigiPlay issues John a [Verifiable Credential](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/#what-is-a-verifiable-credential), or series of Verifiable Credentials, with various in game information such as: